pfsense/docs/source/routing/connectivity-troubleshooting.rst

     - This will interfere with automatic outbound NAT

--  Check that LAN does NOT have “Block Private Networks” set (**Interfaces > LAN**)
+-  Check that LAN does NOT have "Block Private Networks" set (**Interfaces > LAN**)

     - Should be obvious

--  Check that LAN does NOT have “Block Bogon Networks” set (**Interfaces
+-  Check that LAN does NOT have "Block Bogon Networks" set (**Interfaces
    > LAN**)

     - See above